 It also works really well as a spread on crackers.
 I keep regular saltines all the time and that makes a nice snack.
 But once again variety kicks things up a notch.

 The grocery shelves are loaded with different types of crackers and something a little different is a nice thing sometimes.
-I recently discovered Flipsides crackers and they’re perfect with the salad.
+A recent discovery of mine is Flipsides crackers and they’re perfect with the salad.

 I often make a meal from a bagged salad blend from the grocery and this tuna egg salad.
-I just pile some of the salad blend in a bowl and top with the tuna salad.
-Alongside I like to have pickles, olives, potato chips and maybe a big ole hunk of sharp cheddar cheese.
+Just pile some of the salad blend in a bowl and top with the tuna salad.
+Alongside I like to have pickles, olives, potato chips, and maybe a big ole hunk of sharp cheddar cheese.

 Well, there it is.
 What do you think?
 Will you make Tuna & Egg Salad?